washrafayoub/easy-web-app/README.md

 * forms
 * tables / lists
 * content
-* I/O: controll switches/drawer, gauges, graphs, LEDs, displays, ...
+* I/O: control switches/drawer, gauges, graphs, LEDs, displays, ...
 * i18n: switch language
 * maps: POIs, routes, traffic, ...
-* page to page navigation with navigation tabs, menues, links and session data
+* page to page navigation with navigation tabs, menus, links and session data
 * source code display
 * basic OAuth security

-## Campared with ...
+## Compared with ...
 * jade -- descriptive, but low level, more focus to simplify the creation of web pages
 * angular -- can do everything, but programming is required